ysmood/yaku/docs/readme.jst.md

 - `catch` on old browsers (IE7, IE8 etc)?

   > In ECMA-262 spec, `catch` cannot be used as method name.
 You have to alias the method name or use something like `Promise.resolve()['catch'](function() {})` or `Promise.resolve().then(null, function() {})`.

-- Will Yaku implement `done`, etc?

-  > No. All non-ES6 APIs are only implemented for debugging and testing, which means when you remove Yaku, everything
-  > should work well with ES6 native promise.

 - When using with Babel and Regenerator, the unhandled rejection doesn't work.